hslatman/awesome-threat-intelligence/README.md

             <a href="http://hailataxii.com/" target="_blank">Hail a TAXII</a>
         </td>
         <td>
-            Hail a TAXII.com is a repository of Open Source Cyber Threat Intellegence feeds in STIX format.
+            Hail a TAXII.com is a repository of Open Source Cyber Threat Intelligence feeds in STIX format.
 They offer several feeds, including some that are listed here already in a different format, like the Emerging Threats rules and PhishTank feeds.
         </td>
     </tr>
     <tr>